Avatar

 About Me

-I am an Assistant Professor at the University of Hong Kong (HKU), jointly appointed in the Institute of Data Science and Department of Urban Planning and Design.
-I obtained my PhD at the University of Michigan, working with Mark Newman on complex networks and statistical physics, and did my undergraduate studies at the University of Rochester, beginning my studies in complex systems with Gourab Ghoshal.
+Currently I am an Assistant Professor at the University of Hong Kong (HKU), jointly appointed in the Institute of Data Science and Department of Urban Planning and Design.
+I received my PhD in Physics at the University of Michigan in 2021 under the supervision of Mark Newman, and received undergraduate degrees in Physics and Mathematics at the University of Rochester in my hometown of Rochester, New York.

-• Extracting structural patterns in spatial urban data through a topological lens.
 There is an abundance of spatial data available to help understand the structure and function of urban regions, from census data providing demographic information for urban populations, to the precise locations of points of interest such as services or attractions, to satellite imagery capturing large scale land usage patterns.
-However, due to high levels of heterogeneity in population density and the strong dependence of statistical analyses on spatial scale, topologically motivated methods such as spatial network analysis can often provide a more robust lens through which to study urban spatial data.
-My research aims to develop new methods based on network science and information theory to characterize urban spatial data, with the goal of providing a set of tools that can be used to understand spatial phenomena such as socioeconomic segregation and political redistricting.
+Due to high levels of heterogeneity in population density and the strong dependence of statistical analyses on spatial scale, topologically motivated methods based on spatial network analysis provide a robust lens through which to study urban spatial data.
+My research aims to develop new methods fusing network science and information theory to quantitaively characterize urban spatial data, with the goal of providing a set of tools that can be used to understand spatially embedded phenomena such as socioeconomic inequality and segregation.

 I am looking for researchers at all levels (Postdoctoral Fellows, PhD students, and Research Assistants) to work on the lines of research listed above.
 Please send me your CV via email if you are interested.
 I encourage you to include in your email a paragraph or so stating your research interests/experience and how you feel these interests fit with the research areas outlined above, as this will better facilitate matching you to potential projects.
 PhD applicants may also be interested in checking out the Hong Kong PhD Fellowship Scheme, which provides an excellent stipend and support for PhD studies in Hong Kong.